Changes to host payments over the winter months

 - Once you know that visas have been issued and have an arrival date for your guest(s), please notify HomesforUkraine@somerset.gov.uk.
 The council may not get notification centrally when your guest(s) arrives.

-- Ukrainian guests will be contacted after their arrival and invited to a welfare visit.
+- Ukrainian guests will be contacted after their arrival and invited to a welfare check.
 The sponsor and guest will be asked by the welfare provider if a UK bank account has been opened.
-If not, the sponsor will be asked to prioritise setting this up with the guest and book a welfare visit within a minimum of 3 working days to allow for the account to be opened.
+If not, the sponsor will be asked to prioritise setting this up with the guest and book a welfare check within a minimum of 3 working days to allow for the account to be opened.
 Sponsors will be requested to contact the welfare provider via a referral form to let them know when the bank account is live or to notify of any problems.
-If there is a problem in setting up an account, the subsistence payment of £200 per guest will be paid at the welfare visit in cash.
+If there is a problem in setting up an account, guests can be provided with a text or email voucher code which should be taken to a Post Office branch, and this can exchanged for the £200 subsistence cash payment.
 If a bank account has been set up the subsistence payment will be paid by a bank transfer.
-This welfare visit will take place in a community setting by Somerset County Council’s welfare provider.
+This welfare check will take place in a community setting by Somerset County Council’s welfare provider.

 - We are in the process of setting up community hubs for both sponsors and guests in partnership with local charitable organisations.
 When the hubs are operating, we will share information here.